syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## Disable drag and drop

-The Scheduler supports to disable the appointment drag and drop by setting `AppointmentEditFlag` property except `DragDrop.` In this case,you will not be able to perform appointment drag & drop.
+The Scheduler supports disabling the appointment drag and drop by setting the `AppointmentEditFlag` property except `DragDrop.` In this case, you will not be able to perform appointment drag & drop.

 {% tabs %}
 {% highlight xaml %}